JoschiZ/WCL-TS-Components/README.md

 # WCL TS Components Template
-This is a template project that allows you to write Warcraft Logs Report Components in Typescript and transpile it directly to JavaScript that can be copied and pasted into your component.
+This is a template project that allows you to write Warcraft Logs Report Components in Typescript and transpile it directly to JavaScript that can be copied and pasted directly into Warcraft Logs.

-This project is **not** affiliated with the Warcraft Logs Team!
+Having all of your components at one place enables easy sharing and reusing code between your different components.

 ### Features
-- Full typescript support for your components
+- Full typescript support
 - Easily share code between different components
-- Include your source directly as comments
+- Include your typescript source directly as comments
-- Creates export strings for you to easily share components with others
+- Creates export strings for you to quickly share components with others
 - File watcher for a faster write - test cycle
 - Automatically tests your component in WCL using Puppeteer
 - Import Markdown files directly into your component